 - Best enterprise governance: Betterworks, the pick for 500+ employee orgs that need calibration, alignment trees, and audit trails.

-Eight OKR platforms tested across two full quarterly cycles with three companies (40, 180, and 600 employees).
-What drove real alignment, what just produced quarterly dashboards, and which tools survive the test where most OKR programs actually die -- the third cycle.
+Eight OKR platforms compared on alignment depth, check-in cadence, AI coaching, pricing, and adoption.
+What drives real alignment, what just produces quarterly dashboards, and which tools survive where most OKR programs actually die, the third cycle.

 Best OKR Software comparison: features, pricing and verdicts